Mooven's General Terms

 “Mooven Service Pricing Guidelines” means a master pricing document maintained by Mooven, containing the default rate card for engagements

-“Order Form” means any Order Form signed by Mooven (or any of our Related Companies) and you which describe the Services we will provide to you under this Agreement.
+“Customer Agreement” means any Customer Agreement signed by Mooven (or any of our Related Companies) and you which describe the Services we will provide to you under this Agreement.

 “Related Company” has the meaning given in the Companies Act 1993 read as if the expression includes any body corporate and any company incorporated under the law of any jurisdiction, and for the purposes of defining your Related Companies.

-“Services” means all services which are supplied by us (or any of our Related Companies) to you (or any of your Related Companies) under this Agreement, and includes all deliverables, products, Software, reports, data, information, content, work products, and services (including outcomes Mooven is required to provide as a result of those services), to be provided by Mooven to you under a Service Schedule or Order Form.
+“Services” means all services which are supplied by us (or any of our Related Companies) to you (or any of your Related Companies) under this Agreement, and includes all deliverables, products, Software, reports, data, information, content, work products, and services (including outcomes Mooven is required to provide as a result of those services), to be provided by Mooven to you under a Customer Agreement

 “Service Level Agreement” means any Service Level Agreement signed by Mooven (or any of our Related Companies) and you which describe the Service Levels for the Services we will provide to you.